 Sandy gets into the flying car with him and rides into a future promising … what?
 A lifetime membership to The Pink Ladies?
 Will Danny be able to afford the gas to get them to wherever they’re going?
 Where are they going?
 How will they send their kids to college?
 Maybe it’s OK that Sandy hops into the magical flying car with Danny -- what kind of person would she be if she stood outside the convertible as the music soared and was like, “Well, where are you taking me?
 St. Tropez?
 And I want a tiara -- a real one.
 And you need to get a job because I am not marrying a mechanic!”
 Still, it’s messed up that she changes so radically for him, and she should think about their future.

-Lesson: A flying car, a chin dimple, and epic dance moves cannot sustain a relationship.
+Lesson: A flying car, a chin dimple, and epic dance moves cannot sustain a relationship."SPLENDOR IN THE GRASS"

 If you think "Romeo and Juliet" is tragic and dramatic, watch this one.
 It’s not an exaggeration to say I’ve seen this movie at least 20 times, and I cry like a helpless infant during the last scene, without fail.
 Natalie Wood and Warren Beatty play doomed teenage lovers in 1920s Kansas, and it’s one of the best depictions of that first, all-consuming love that nearly destroys you and ruins your life and the universe as we know it.
 Of course the girl tries to change for the boy, she goes insane, she tries to become a flapper (in their town flapper = slut), and she has one of those movie moments where she loses her shit, stares in the mirror, and chops off her hair.

-Lesson: Your first love may not work out, but that doesn’t mean you’re doomed to a life of regrets, nostalgia, and moping around quoting Wordsworth 24/7.
+Lesson: Your first love may not work out, but that doesn’t mean you’re doomed to a life of regrets, nostalgia, and moping around quoting Wordsworth 24/7."HEATHERS"

 Christian Slater’s J.D. was the ultimate bad boy (this was before I realized Slater was really just doing a Jack Nicholson impersonation).
 He hangs voodoo dolls in Veronica’s room, he kills people with bleach and bullets, and he has a very weird relationship with his dad (guys can have daddy issues too).
 Veronica could be valedictorian.
 Again -- why are the smartest girls falling for these losers?
 Granted, her other options are homophobic jocks and drunk frat dudes, but at least they’re not serial killers.
 J.D. thinks he’s so much smarter than everyone else, and Veronica doesn’t realize until later that this actually means he’s an idiot.
 It also means he’s a narcissistic sociopath.
 He says things like, “Chaos was what killed the dinosaurs, darling.”
 What an asshole.
 He’s got the whole Holden Caulfield thing going on, and he’s raging against conformity and close-mindedness, but that doesn’t mean she needs to marry the guy.

-Lesson: Guys who think they’re super deep … aren’t.
+Lesson: Guys who think they’re super deep … aren’t."THE LITTLE MERMAID"

 I’m not talking about the Disney version.
 I mean the old 1970s anime version that’s melancholy and tragic and far superior.
 The mermaid’s name is Marina, not Ariel, and like Lisa and Sandy, she gives up everything for the guy.
 In this case it’s extreme – she gives up her family and her tail.
 Walking on legs and feet is painful for her (and this is without high heels).
 All this for a prince she barely knows.
 Maybe Marina isn’t that smart.
 When the prince marries someone else Marina has a choice: Kill him with a dagger and turn back into a mermaid… or die.
 Pretty shitty choices.
 SPOILER ALERT: Marina is selfless, so she spares the prince and turns into the foam on waves, which is a poetic way of saying she gives up everything for some jerk.
 As a kid that was romantic.
 Now it’s just dumb.